PolRF/LM/README.md

 - [x] Combine the `Head` and `MultiHeadAttention` into one class that processes all the heads in parallel, treating the heads as another batch dimension.
 - [x] Take a look to Flash Attention (https://arxiv.org/pdf/2205.14135.pdf)
 - [x] Implement RoPE
+- [ ] Scale the model to visualize better the improvements
 - [ ] Implement KV-cache
 - [ ] Implement Mixture of Experts (Mixtral)
 - [ ] Implement Grouped Query Attention (GQA)